palkan/action_policy/docs/quick_start.md

 The core component of Action Policy is a _policy class_.
 Policy class describes how you control access to resources.

-We suggest that you have a separate policy class for each resource and encourage you to follow the conventions:
+We suggest having a separate policy class for each resource and encourage you to follow these conventions:
 - put policies into the `app/policies` folder (when using with Rails);
 - name policies using the corresponding resource name (model name) with a `Policy` suffix, e.g. `Post -> PostPolicy`;
 - name rules using a predicate form of the corresponding activity (typically, a controller's action), e.g. `PostsController#update -> PostsPolicy#update?`.